gbiagomba/AegisPHP/README.md

 ```bash
 ./aegisphp.py /path/to/project -o /path/to/my-report.json
 ```
-You�ll see each tool�s progress in stdout, and at the end a combined JSON report.
+You'll see each tool's progress in stdout, and at the end a combined JSON report.

 ---